 Contents

 Trading names used to be an acceptable way of identifying your business.
-However, changes introduced by the Australian Securities and Investments Commission (ASIC) have rendered ‘trading names’ to be a thing of the past.
+However, changes introduced by the Australian Securities and Investments Commission (ASIC) have rendered ‘trading names’ a thing of the past as we move further into 2025.

-Trading names have been replaced with business names, meaning all businesses must register their business name.
-The process is relatively easy and the benefits are far greater than the risk of having a business name that does not appear on the national register.
+Trading names have now been replaced with business names – meaning every business must register their business name.
+The process is relatively straightforward, and the benefits far outweigh the risks of operating under a name that does not appear on the national register.
 There are a few exceptions to this rule, which we’ll discuss below.

-Additionally, if you are looking to get your business name registered, then you might be considering how trademarking and copyright impacts your businesses identity.
+Additionally, if you are looking to get your business name registered, you may also be considering how trademark and copyright law impact your business identity.
+For further guidance on your overall legal obligations when starting a business, you might want to check out our Getting Started with Your Legals guide.

 Read on to find out more.